yadhusyk/Salesforce-Code-Library/README.md

 This repository is organized by technology.
 Each folder contains a specific solution, along with its own `README.md` explaining the code, its use case, and any dependencies.

 * **Apex:**
-    * Advanced trigger frameworks, integration patterns, and best practices.

 * **LWC (Lightning Web Components):**
-    * Reusable UI components, data service patterns, and communication examples.

 * **Visualforce:**
-    * Custom controllers, component examples, and integrations with JavaScript.

 * **SOQL & SOSL:**
-    * Complex queries, dynamic search examples, and best practices for data retrieval.

 * **Aura Components:**
-    * Examples of controller-helper-renderer patterns and inter-component communication.

 * **Other:**
-    * Includes a variety of miscellaneous code and configurations, such as Salesforce CLI scripts, Flow configurations, and more.
+    * Includes a variety of miscellaneous code and configurations, such as Salesforce CLI scripts, Flow configurations, and more...

 ## How to Use This Repository